 That’s a shame, but is also unlikely to be much of an issue for most people.
 The fact the 8700K can overclock stably to 5.2GHz all day long means it gets some bragging rights, but when it still can’t keep up with the Ryzen 7 2700X’s processing chops, or give it any meaningful performance lead in games, it doesn’t really matter.

-The Intel chip is more expensive, slower in computational tasks, and doesn’t offer any frame rate boost for you games.
+The Intel chips are more expensive, aren’t offering much more in computational tasks, and don’t offer any frame rate boost for you games.
 So why bother?

 The Ryzen 7 2700X also has a more compelling overall package.
 The AM4 platform is going to last for at least the next two year, giving you somewhere to go if you decide to upgrade later on down the line, and the chip itself also comes with a quality CPU cooler out of the box too.

-If you factor in that you might spend around $50 on a cooler for your Coffee Lake chip, and the very real 14nm supply struggle, then we’re talking about it being around $70 cheaper than the 8700K.
+If you factor in that you might spend around $50 on a cooler for your Coffee Lake chip, and the very real 14nm supply struggle, then we’re talking about it being around $100 cheaper than the 8700K.
 The 9900K then is almost twice the price.
-The only real issue for the Ryzen 7 2700X is that the 2600X and Ryzen 5 2600 chips are just as good on the gaming side and still has serious computational chops despite costing $100 less than the octacore chip.
-Intel are going to have to do something, because, with this pair, AMD is beating them.
+The only real issue for the Ryzen 7 2700X is that the 2600X and Ryzen 5 2600 chips are just as good on the gaming side and still have serious computational chops despite costing less than the octacore chip.

 The second-gen Ryzen chips prove that AMD has been listening, and the fact that it managed to whisk out the lumps in the Ryzen batter (mmm, pancakes…) and get it to market in a little over a year is mighty impressive.
 It’s not just the 12nm chips which are lithe, the whole CPU side of the business seems to be too.
 AMD has been smart too holding back the inevitable Ryzen 7 2800X to combat whatever Intel can muster in response.

 I’m not surprised AMD is taking some of the Zen brains over to fix whatever’s gone wrong on the graphics side of the business if this is what they come up with.